Dzvezdana/pydata_workshop_september2025/workshop/multi-agent-workflow/assignment_01.md

 dapr dashboard
 ```

-You can view components, configurations and service details at http://localhost:8080/
+You can view components, configurations, and service details at http://localhost:8080/

 #### Zipkin Tracing